 Stick around afterward for our open house to learn more about camp.

 Somehow Chuck manages to get better every year.
 Maybe it’s his continued work with the Ramapough Lenape to clean up tons of paint sludge dumped by the Ford Motor Company that gives him even more poignant fodder for his craft.
 Maybe it’s his triumph, again and again, over health challenges that have felled many lesser men.
 Or maybe it’s simply the marination of a creative mind in time, the years adding gravity and hilarity to stories that are truer than life itself.

 Join us on January 18th as our beloved Nature Place storyteller Chuck Stead spins tales of winter, wonder, and surprise.
 Rooted in Rockland County’s Ramapo Mountains, Chuck’s stories range from hilarious to heartbreaking, filled with detail and imagery that enrapture children and adults alike.
 A true master of his craft, Chuck is a force not to be missed.

 Stick around afterward for our open house to learn more about camp!

 Our next (and last!) open house is Saturday, June 1 from 1-4pm.
 Stop by 307 Hungry Hollow Road to take a tour, ask questions, and learn more about camp.
 Before our open house, from 11am-Noon, we’ll be partying in the garden!
 Specifically, in the Pfeiffer Garden across from 285 Hungry Hollow Road.
 Join The Nature Place as we plant, harvest, weed, learn, and eat!
 Green thumbs and thumbs yearning to be green are welcomed alike.

-Our next open house is this coming Saturday, May 5th from 1-4pm.
-Come see us to learn more about The Nature Place!
+Our next open house is Sunday, May 19th, from 1-4pm.
+Stop by to take a tour, ask questions, and learn more about camp!